 It’s best to submit a Note of Interest through your solicitor, particularly if the property for sale is being marketed by a firm of solicitors.
 It’s more likely to be taken seriously and it means that, if a Closing Date is set, you have already got a solicitor in place to give you advice about your purchase and to submit an offer for you.

-A Note of Interest doesn’t guarantee that the seller won’t sell to someone else in the meantime.
+No, a Note of Interest doesn’t guarantee that the seller won’t sell to someone else in the meantime.
 If the property seller wants to sell the property to someone else, they are within their rights to do so even if there are other parties who have noted interest.